TRINITY ST MARY’S C OF E PRIMARY SCHOOL

 We encourage and facilitate independent learning as much as possible and have reorganised our library area to enable groups of pupils to work outside the classroom.
 The children are always keen to say what it is they are working on and what is expected of them.

 Literacy is used to complement the teaching of other subjects but its fundamental aim is to raise pupil attainment in spoken language, reading, writing, grammar, punctuation and spelling.
 Mathematics is taught as a discrete subject but links to other subjects are made as and when it is appropriate.
 RE is taught every week throughout the school and the children thoroughly enjoy this.
-Social, moral, spiritual and cultural development (SMSC) and the teaching of British Values underpin the curriculum and are embedded within it, Collective Worship and events and festivals during the school year.
+Social, moral, spiritual and cultural development (SMSC) and the teaching of British Values underpin school life.

 All subject leaders are given training and opportunities to develop their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.
 The children take part in an educational visit every term and our school is particularly proactive in participating in local sporting events.

 It is the aim of our school to provide a safe, secure and inspiring environment where everyone takes a challenge, tries the best they can and where our children leave us as ‘lifelong’ learners.
 To achieve this we expect that all children, staff, parents, governors and visitors share our values of: forgiveness; honesty; dedication; sharing and love and treat each other with respect, fairness and kindness.